Create and manage a Smart Snippet model

 On the Models (platform-ca | platform-eu | platform-au) page of the Administration Console, the Status column indicates the current state of your Coveo ML models.

-The following table lists the possible model statuses, their definitions, and their status colors as shown in the Administration Console:
+The following table lists the possible model statuses and their definitions:

-Status Definition Status color
+Status Definition Status icon

 Active